bbarcesaj125/imgdb/README.md

     Edited image saved as: The_Dark_Knight_by_imgdb.png

 It will also download the movie's poster (`The_Dark_Knight.jpg`) and save it in the current directory.
-The `The_Dark_Knight_by_imgdb.png` saved image will look something like this:
+The `The_Dark_Knight_by_imgdb.png` rating image will look something like this:

 <p align="center">
 	<img width="500" src="/art/The_Dark_Knight_by_imgdb.png" alt="Imgdb Logo">
 </p>

-For optimal results, you should use a good design font like **Maler** which is the default font of the application used in the image above.
+For optimal results, you should use a good design font like **Maler** which is the default font of the application that was used in the image above.

+To get a list of installed fonts that can be used with the application, you can issue this command:

+    convert -list font

 ## TODO

-- [ ] Add multi-result search option
+- [ ] Add multi result search option
 - [ ] Add API-less search option
+- [ ] Add JSON output